 According to the 2023 Report on Employer Firms from the Federal Reserve Banks, small businesses seeking financing were likelier to seek financing at a bank.
 Of the credit sources applicants applied to, 43 percent chose a large bank, while 30 percent chose a small bank.

 As your business needs to meet certain requirements for a bank small business loan, you’ll want to find the right bank to be your lender.
 Here’s everything you need to know about how to get a business loan from a bank.

 1. Check your business and personal credit scores

 The bank will likely check your business credit score and the personal credit scores of any business owners when you apply for a loan, so it’s a good idea to check these scores before you apply.

 The credit score requirements differ from lender to lender, and they may alter their requirements for each applicant depending on other factors.
 Plus, there are some banks that won’t check your business credit score.

 Most lenders look at your FICO score to assess your personal credit history.
-Typically, banks want to see a credit score of at least 700.
-However, they may grant certain loan types to businesses with credit scores as low as the mid-500s.
+Typically, banks want a credit score of at least 680, like Wells Fargo.
+However, some lenders may grant certain loan types to businesses with credit scores as low as the mid-500s.